oracle/oraclesolaris-contrib/Blog_Supplements/README.md

 ## What is the directory about?

-The Blog Supplements directory consists of how-to documents and demonstrations augmenting some specific topics from the Oracle Solaris blog.
-This directory enables users to directly adopt these demos and provides an opportunity to explore the various capabilites and features Oracle Solaris 11.4 has to offer.
+The Blog Supplements directory consists of how-to documents and demonstrations augmenting some specific topics from the [Oracle Solaris blog](https://blogs.oracle.com/solaris/).
+This directory enables users to directly adopt these demos and provides an opportunity to explore the various capabilities and features Oracle Solaris 11.4 has to offer.

 ## Contents: